ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 ```

 ### Web API Controller for the Headless IoT Device
 Now you are ready to implement the web API controller.
-Create a new file, IoTController.cs, in the Controllers folder.
-Then, in the IoTController.cs file, add two using statements and define the namespace:
+Create a new file, `IoTController.cs`, in the Controllers folder.
+Then, in the `IoTController.cs` file, add two using statements and define the namespace as shown:

 ```cs
 using Microsoft.AspNetCore.Mvc;